Package size optimization: Solution for reusing old-version resources in UE

 }

-And the internal directory structure of main.obb.png is the virtual path defined by the engine:
+The directory structure inside main.obb.png matches the virtual paths defined by the engine:

 1